cs-guide/cs-guide.github.io/_posts/git-add-explained/2019-03-14-git-add-explained.md

 ## How can I add only new/untracked files?

-Sometimes it can be useful to only stage new files that you created and exclude existing files from a commit.
+Often it can be useful to only stage new files that you created and exclude existing files from a commit.
 Probably the easiest way to do this is using interactive mode which I'll discuss in more detail [here](#interactive-staging).

 Let's say you modified the file `README.md` and recently created the files `index.html` and `404.html`.
 If you only wanted to add the new `.html` files you could do it like this: